 The taxation and fiscal systems in the countries in which the Group has, or may have, its operations or assets are not as well-established, compared to those in more developed economies.
 The lack of established jurisprudence and case law may result in unclear, inconsistent or non-existent regulations, decrees and explanations of the taxation laws and/or views on interpretations thereof.
 In some cases, laws may be enacted with retrospective effect and the application of international legal frameworks and treaties reinterpreted.
 Moreover, taxation laws (including case law) in those countries may as a result be more likely to be subject to changes which can result in unusual complexities and more significant tax risks for the relevant Group Company operating in those countries and the business of the Group generally.
 For example, tax law and regulations or their interpretation or application in relation to tax deductibility of interest expenses, taxable income, tax receivables or liabilities, withholding taxes levied on any income distributions or cross-border payments as well as deferred tax assets or liabilities may be subject to change.
-In addition, there are various supra-national initiatives which impact national tax systems intended to counter certain tax structures such as Base Erosion and Profit Shifting projects (BEPS), European Union legislation aimed at counteracting aggressive tax planning such as Anti-Tax Avoidance Directive I and Anti-Tax Avoidance Directive II and the enactment of local legislation e.g. imposing economic substance requirements on certain Jersey companies.
-As currently in force, the economic substance requirements in Jersey do not affect Atrium as the requirements do not apply to regulated collective investment funds.
-However, guidance has been issued suggested a change of law may be implemented that has the potential to bring the Company within the scope of the economic substance requirements.
-To date it is not clear how this will affect the Group.
-Any of these matters, alone or in combination, could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.
+In addition, there are various supra-national initiatives which impact national tax systems intended to counter certain tax structures such as Base Erosion and Profit Shifting projects (BEPS), European Union legislation aimed at counteracting aggressive tax planning such as Anti-Tax Avoidance Directive I and Anti-Tax Avoidance Directive II and the enactment of local legislation e.g. imposing economic substance requirements on certain Jersey companies, including regulated collective investment funds.